Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Evaluation

 \subsection{Required Tasks}

 Classification is accomplished by encoding descriptive nodes for each task along with the input node using an all-MiniLM sentence-transformer model and then selecting the node with the greatest cosine similarity.
 This classification task is extremely reliable and the chance of failure is observed to be negligible.
-The task that is critical to evaluate is the parameter extraction once the input's corresponding task has been established.
+The critical task to evaluate is the parameter extraction once the input's corresponding application has been established.
 Extensive experimentation and trials were conducted with plentiful transformer models from the Hugging Face hub.
 Models specialized in Question Answering as well as Text2Text Generation were found to perform extremely well.